-You can currently deduct all the interest paid on all loans used to finance your property letting business (but see 2017 onwards below).
+All the interest paid on all loans used to finance your property letting business is potentially deductible (but see Interest restriction, below).
 It doesn't matter whether the money borrowed was used to purchase the property, improve it, or pay for a repair - the interest is deductible, as is any loan arrangement fee, or similar finance charges.

-If you extend the mortgage on your own home to release funds to help finance your let property business, you can set off the interest on the extended portion of the mortgage against the rents received from the let property.
+If you extend the mortgage on your own home to release funds to help to finance your property letting business, you can set off the interest (subject to restrictions) paid on the extended portion of the mortgage against the rents received from the let property.
 However, to show HMRC where the capital has come from you need to include a balance sheet for your property letting business with your tax return.
 We can help you with that.